-The individual manager(s) of a fund is referred to as the General Partner (GP) and Limited Partners (LP) are the investors in the fund.
+The individual manager(s) of a fund is referred to as the General Partner (GP), while Limited Partners (LP) are the investors in the fund.
 When Limited Partners commit to a fund, they are not immediately invested.
-The General Partner will call capital as it invests out the fund over time.
+The General Partner will "call" capital (request investors send a portion of their total commitment) as it invests out the fund over time.
 Investment periods typically range from 3 - 6 years.
 When the portfolio companies are sold, the General Partner will distribute capital back to the Limited Partners.